cstraton/amino-acids-quiz/README.md

 # Amino Acids Quiz
-Simple 60 second quiz to help learn the names and codes of amino acids.
+A 60 second quiz to help learn the names and codes of amino acids.

 https://cstraton.github.io/amino-acids-quiz